dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 </body>
 ```

-Now, you should be at the point where you can run the site using `node server.js`, browse to http://localhost:3000 and view the running website.
-If you can see 'Docker Dashboard' written using a large header font, then you've successfully managed to get your Webpack/Typescript/React workflow working!
+Now, you should be at the point where you can run the site using `node server.js`, browse to `http://localhost:3000` and view the running website.
+If you can see 'Docker Dashboard' written using a large header font, then you've successfully managed to get your Webpack/TypeScript/React workflow working!
 Congratulations!

-Now let's flesh the actual application a bit more and add some real value..
+Now let's flesh out the actual application a bit more and add some real value.

 ## Creating the components